Howitzer Motor Carriage M8: Combat service

-M8s were issued to Headquarters companies in medium tank battalions.
-Starting in early 1944 they were replaced by the 105mm howitzer variant of the M4 Sherman tank.
+M8 HMCs were issued to Headquarters companies in medium tank battalions.
+Starting in early 1944 they were replaced by the 105 mm howitzer variant of the M4 Sherman tank.
 The 75 mm howitzer motor carriage M8 was assigned to the Assault Gun Troops of Cavalry Reconnaissance Squadrons in order to give them close support against enemy fortified positions.
-The high elevation (+40/-20 degrees) of the howitzer was useful for hitting enemies emplaced on the sides of hills.
+The high elevation (+40/−20 degrees) of the howitzer was useful for hitting enemies emplaced on the sides of hills.

 The M8 was used in the Italian Campaign, the Western Front, and in the Pacific Theater by the US Army and on the Western Front by the French Army.
 It was also used by the French Union and State of Vietnam during the First Indochina War.
 It stayed in French service until 1962 and saw service in Algeria.

 Nine M8s were also used by the partisans in Yugoslavia under the name Kadilak.